 - Beadboard plywood: The first thing we did was place beadboard sheathing along the bottom half of the walls that were going to be the sitting area.
 We used a 1/4-inch thick, plywood beadboard and ran the beads vertically.
 The corners and lap joints of the plywood were caulked for a seamless finish.

 - Removed all nails: We’re hardly perfect, so a few nails hit the studs on an angle when we were hammering on the siding.
-We borrowed an angle grinder and cut off any exposed nail tips.
+We borrowed an angle grinder and cut off all the exposed nail tips.